mywdka/plotterturtle/README.md

 ## How-to

 ### Connecting a plotter
+*These settings are for a HP 7475A plotter.
+Another plotter will probably work too, although you may have to change the scaling.
-Connect the HP7475A plotter with a USB-to-Serial adapter.
+Connect the plotter with a USB-to-Serial adapter.
 Install the drivers.
 Probably [these](http://www.prolific.com.tw/US/ShowProduct.aspx?pcid=41) will work.
-DIP-Switch settings for the 7475A plotter:
+DIP-Switch settings:

 `S2 S1 Y US A3 B4 B3 B2 B1`